mattmongeon/youbot_grasp_msr/README.md

 The [youBot_arm_test](https://github.com/youbot/youbot_driver_ros_interface/blob/hydro-devel/src/examples/youbot_arm_test.cpp) package is a good place to get started with controlling the youBot arm.

-The authors of this package also found [youbot_teleop](https://github.com/adamjardim/youbot_teleop) a helpful tool in during the development and testing of the youbot_grasp_msr package.
+The authors of this package also found [youbot_teleop](https://github.com/adamjardim/youbot_teleop) a helpful tool during the development and testing of the youbot_grasp_msr package.

 [Unified Closed Form Inverse Kinematics for the KUKA youBot](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=6309496) outlines a nice technique for solving the IK problem for the youBot with full 8-DOF youBot (3 from the base and 5 from the arm).
 The developers of youbot_grasp_msr wish to implement the method proposed in this paper in the near future.